List all projects

 )

 Replaces exactly one occurrence of find with replace.
 Rejects ambiguous matches — if find appears more than once, the operation fails with an error asking for more context.
 Uses 3-pass cascading match: exact → body-only → whitespace-normalized.
-Auto-commits to git.
+Auto-commits to git by default; pass commit=False to defer the commit (same contract as vault_write).

 # Inline capture (structured, single lesson)